Appdynamics/verizon-cloud-connector-extension/README.md

 Click Compute Cloud->Register Compute Cloud.
 Refer to the image below

+<b>Note:</b> Access URL should be the URL which you see after login to the Verizon cloud.
+In my case it is https://iadg2.cloud.verizon.com.
+Please do not use https://api.cloud.verizon.com.

 ![alt tag](https://github.com/Appdynamics/verizon-cloud-connector-extension/raw/master/verizon_compute-cloud.png)

 Click Image->Register Image.
 Refer to the image below